-The certification period for a family partner is twenty-four (24) months.
-To remain certified, family partner must submit an application for recertification.
+The certification period for a Certified Family Partner is twenty-four (24) months.
+To remain certified, the CFP must submit an application for recertification.

 A notice, is sent electronically by Via Hope approximately 60 days prior to the end of an individual’s certification.
 The notice includes a link to the online Recertification Application.
-In order to be approved, a person’s recertification application must be complete and signed by the individual; in addition, the person must include a list of approved CEUs that they received during their twenty-four month certification period.
+In order to be approved, a person’s recertification application must be complete and signed by the individual; in addition, the person must include a list of approved CEUs that they received during their twenty-four month (2-year) certification period.
 There is a nominal processing fee associated with the application for recertification.
 This fee may be paid by the individual or their employer.
 An electronic invoice and payment link will be sent to the CFP for payment.